bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 2/README.md

   <img width="600" height="300" alt="image" src="https://github.com/user-attachments/assets/c2405a31-2332-4135-8dcc-167b473cc070" />
 </div>

+## Why stacking PMOS is bad
+In CMOS design,stacked PMOS transistors(two or more PMOS connected in series, as in pull-up networks for logic like NAND gates) are often considered **bad** comopared to stacked NMOS because of the following reasons:
+- Poor drive strength(high resistance):
+   - PMOS devices already have lower mobility of holes compared to electrons in NMOS.
+   - When you stack multiple PMOS in series, their effective resistance increases further, making the pull-up path weaker and slower.
+- Slower switching speed :
+   - Because of the higher reistance and reduced current drive, the rising transition(0 to 1) takes longer when multiple PMOS are stacked.
+   - This limits performance, especially in gates with more inputs (like NOR gates).

 ### <ins>**Flat Synthesis**</ins>
 Flat Synthesis removes hierachy, allowing global optimizations and potentially better performance/area but increases complexity and runtime.
 <div align="center">